Arbitration procedures and practice in Turkey: overview

 Assisted a Turkish real estate company in an arbitration lawsuit filed against the client in Turkey for US$4.5 million in relation to a construction project.
 The arbitral tribunal in Istanbul ruled in favour of the client and rejected the claims for payment of US$3.5 million.
 The decision was approved by the Court of Appeal.

-Assisted a foreign textiles company in a dispute for the collection of client's receivables based on a foreign judgement awarded in the UK.
+Assisted a foreign textiles company in a dispute for the collection of client's receivables based on a foreign judgment awarded in the UK.

 Drafted a legal opinion to be used as an expert opinion in an arbitration proceeding before the ICC between a Finland based limited liability company and the counterparty regarding the share purchase agreement executed between the parties and acted as an expert witness for the client in the same.